2020 Giro d'Italia

 The race was won by Tao Geoghegan Hart of Great Britain and Ineos Grenadiers, who finished 39 seconds ahead of Australia's Jai Hindley, having taken over leadership of his team after pre-race favourite and teammate Geraint Thomas had crashed out at an early stage.
-Hart also won the young riders' jersey, and became the first rider in Giro history to win the pink jersey outright on the final stage, having never worn it during the race – he entered the decisive final day time-trial level on time, but second on countback, to Hindley.
-The mountains jersey as won by Ruben Guerreiro and the sprinters' prize went to Simon Pellaud.
+Geoghehan Hart also won the young riders' jersey, and became the first rider in Giro history to win the pink jersey outright on the final stage, having never worn it during the race – he entered the decisive final day time-trial level on time, but second on countback, to Hindley.
+The mountains jersey was won by Ruben Guerreiro and the sprinters' prize went to Simon Pellaud.

 Teams

 Twenty-two teams participated in the 2020 Giro d'Italia.
 All nineteen UCI WorldTeams are entitled, and obliged, to enter the race.
 Additionally, three second-tier UCI ProTeams were invited to participate in the event.
 The teams were announced on 16 January 2020.
 On 13 October 2020, ahead of the start of stage 10, Mitchelton-Scott and Jumbo-Visma withdrew all their remaining riders from the race following positive COVID-19 tests.

 The teams participating in the race were: